How Long Do Riding Mowers Last? Average Life Expectancy By Brand

 Engine

 No matter what brand of riding lawn mower you own, you’d know that engine has a big role in determining how long a machine can last.
-As you may expect, lawn mower manufacturers adhere to that need by making this specific part durable and long-lasting.
+It’s pretty much what you’d expect, and manufacturers know it too—that’s why they focus on making the engine durable and built to last.

 Kohler engine of Husqvarna Z254